axel22/axel22.github.com/_posts/2013-06-10-on-lazy-vals.md

     }

 This seems better than the list approach, because it only allocates the dummies only once.
-This is ok, since the number of threads causing contention on the dummies is at runtime bound by the number of processors.
+Also, the number of threads causing contention on the dummies at a single point in time is at runtime bound by the number of processors.
 And indeed, by tweaking the `N` and relating it to the number of processors `P` we can decrease the probability of contention on a dummy synchronization object arbitrarily,